 The Waitomo Glowworm Caves are a must see on any trip to New Zealand.
+They are the best Glow Worm caves in New Zealand.
 I can honestly say that I have never had another experience even come close to what this tour was like.

 There are so many elements of this tour that make it worth seeing, but the fact that they can all be crammed into one day is truly amazing.
 Basically, the Waitomo caves sit in the heart of a lush New Zealand rain forest.